• Skip to primary navigation

 What is the difference between bourbon and rye?

 Both are whiskeys, but they have very different flavor profiles.
-Bourbon must be made from a mash of at least 51% corn, it must be made in the US, and while there is no minimum aging requirement, it must be aged at least two years to be called "straight bourbon."
-Rye, on the other hand, needs to be at least 51% rye mash, but many are 95-100%.
+Bourbon must be made from a mash of at least 51% corn, it must be made in the US, and while there is no minimum aging requirement, it must be aged at least two years to be called “straight bourbon.”
+Rye, on the other hand, needs to be at least 51% rye mash, but many are 95-100% rye.

 We have enjoyed both immensely, but they do taste different.
 If you keep one or the other in your bar stock, I'd go with that one.
 If you're going to buy the whiskey, see the flavor differences above, and go with your preference.